I-AM-SOVEREIGN-OS/SOVEREIGN-OS/README.md

-# I AM SOVEREIGN-OS
+# SOVEREIGN-OS

+SOVEREIGN-OS is a fully self-sovereign, browser-native identity and governance system.
+It combines cryptography, local AI, and peer-to-peer networking to let users experiment with digital sovereignty without servers, blockchains, or external authorities.

-## Sovereign OS
+## Features

-### Single-file sovereign identity ritual for the browser.
+- **Single-file sovereign identity**: Generate your decentralized identifier (DID) and Ed25519 keypair entirely in the browser.
+- **Shamir 3-of-5 recovery**: Safely recover your key without trusting anyone.

-Wiggle your mouse.
-Type a word that means something to you.
-Watch the Keccak sponge fill with entropy until it says "enough".
+- **Entropy-based identity creation**: Wiggle your mouse and type a meaningful word to feed a Keccak sponge until your identity is ready.

-One Ed25519 keypair is born.
-One decentralized identifier (DID) is minted locally.
-Your private key is Shamir-split (3-of-5) so you can recover it without trusting anyone.
-Everything stays in your browser — IndexedDB, memory, nowhere else.

-### Tabs let you:
-- Talk to a local Ollama model that knows your birth entropy and calls itself your "AI Witness"
+- **Local AI Witness**: Connect a local Ollama model tied to your birth entropy to serve as a personal witness.
-- Gossip pseudonymous birth certificates, short messages, governance proposals, and asset valuations with whoever you manually connect to via WebRTC
+- **Peer-to-peer governance**: Gossip pseudonymous birth certificates, messages, proposals, and valuations with friends via WebRTC.
-- Pretend you have a tiny local DAO that only you (and your connected friends) care about

-# No server.
-No blockchain.
-No oracle.
-No token.
-No permission ever asked.
+- **Mini local DAOs**: Experiment with small-scale governance structures among trusted peers.
+- **Offline capable**: After first load, everything runs without a server, blockchain, oracle, or token.
+- **Fully forkable**: You can strip, harden, or extend the software as you see fit.

-### How to use
+## How to Use

-1. Save this entire HTML file somewhere safe (Ctrl+S or right-click → Save As)
+1. Save this HTML file somewhere safe (Ctrl+S or right-click → Save As).
-2. Open it in a modern browser (Chrome/Edge/Firefox, offline is fine after first load)
+2. Open it in a modern browser (Chrome/Edge/Firefox).
+Offline use works after the first load.
-3. Complete the Birth Certificate flow
+3. Complete the Birth Certificate flow.
-4. Never lose your 5 Shamir shares — they are your only way back
+4. Never lose your 5 Shamir shares — they are your only way back.
-5. (Optional) Run Ollama locally (`ollama serve`) and connect the Witness tab
+5. (Optional) Run Ollama locally (`ollama serve`) and connect the Witness tab.

-### Security reality check
+## Security Notes

-- This is an experiment, not audited security software.
+- This is an experiment and **not audited** for high-stakes secrets.
-- IndexedDB is convenient but **not encrypted at rest** on disk — browser-level attacks or device compromise can read it.
+- IndexedDB is not encrypted at rest.
+Local attacks can read stored data.
-- WebRTC connections are end-to-end encrypted but metadata (IP addresses, connection graph) leaks to peers and (briefly) to the public STUN/TURN servers PeerJS uses by default.
+- WebRTC is end-to-end encrypted, but metadata (IP addresses, peer graph) may leak briefly to STUN/TURN servers.
-- If you close the tab before exporting/sharing recovery shares, your key is gone forever.
+- Closing the tab before exporting shares **will permanently lose your key**.
-- Use only for things that matter to *you*, not for high-stakes secrets yet.
+- Use only for personal or experimental purposes until fully hardened.

-# Fork, strip, harden, or just keep one copy forever.
-# Your call.
+## License

+See `LICENSE.md` for details.
+SOVEREIGN-OS is **free for personal, educational, and research use**.
+Businesses and government entities require a separate commercial license.

-## vessel
+## Authors

+- XheCarpenXer
-### James Brian Chapman
+- James Brian Chapman
-###  XheCarpenXer
+- vessel